vblanco20-1/vulkan-guide/docs/introduction/vulkan_execution.md

 Once you have a VkDevice, you create some VkQueues that will allow you to execute commands on it, and initialize the VkSwapchain.
 Alongside the VkQueues, you create some VkCommandPool that will allow you to allocate VkCommandBuffer from them.

 ## Asset initialization
 Once the core structures are initialized, you initialize the resources you need for whatever you will be rendering.
 The materials are loaded, and you create a set of VkPipeline objects for the shader combinations and parameters needed to render the materials.
 For the meshes, you upload their vertex data into VkBuffers, and you upload their textures into VkImages, making sure that the images are in "readable" layout.
 You also create VkRenderPass for whatever your main rendering passes you have.
 For example one for the main rendering, and another for a shadow pass.
+On a real engine, you might want to do this from a background thread.

 ## Render Loop
 Now that everything is ready for the rendering, you first ask the VkSwapchain for an image to render to, and start allocating a VkCommandBuffer from the pools (or reusing an already allocated command buffer that finished execution), and "starting" it.